jisc-services/Public-Documentation/PublicationsRouter/api/v3/Send.md

          {"notification": {Incoming notification JSON object}, "id": 2}, {"notification": {Incoming notification JSON object}, "id": 3} ... ]

 NOTE: Make sure that an ID is sent for each Incoming notification as these will be returned in the success or error list.
 You can have any value for the ID (we have shown integers, but you may use something else, to be useful they should be unique within the list you are submitting).
-These IDs are not stored by PubRouter but simply used in reporting the success/failure of the submissions in the response to the API call HTTP request.
+These IDs are not stored by Publications Router but simply used in reporting the success/failure of the submissions in the response to the API call HTTP request.

 &nbsp;
 &nbsp;